5/8/2024

 Chief Commercial Officer

-to support.
-In parallel, we are working quite intensely with failures to try to be sure that the product can be accessed as soon as possible in the market.
-And that's where is our focus for, I would say, Q2 and probably Q3.
-Then after the PEDUFA date, all the systems will be on board and we are trying to work with the head of the PEDUFA date to identify the relevant talent that can be used in our company.
-And I think to that, of course, you also asked about the targeting of the product in the market and we have been working very intensively with that.
-We have had a number of regional studies that performed and identified the prescribed libraries and also the center of the product.
-That is an activity that has been practiced several times and we are continuing.
-Any further questions from you, Maria?
+and which are the partners that we are going to support into this area.
+In parallel, we are working quite intensively with payers to try to be sure that the product can be accessed as soon as possible. in the market, and that's where it's our focus for, I would say, Q2 and probably Q3.
+Then, after a few days, all the sales force will be on board, and we are trying to work that can be in our company.
+And I think to that, of course, you also asked about, you know, the target thing. of the product in the market, and we have been working very intensively with that.
+Both the own studies, we have had a number of regional studies to perform and identify the prescribed risk and also the central stuff of largest interest.
+So that is an activity that has been prioritized and we are continuing.
+Further questions from you?
+Maria?
+Yeah, great.
 That's super helpful.
 Thank you.
 Okay.
-The next question is from the Ludo from STP.
+That's all from my side.
+The next question is from Christophe Lude from SCB.
 Please go ahead.
+You're welcome.
 Hi there.
 Thanks for taking my questions.
-So you previously enumerated why 2024 will be back in loaded and yet in Q1 you delivered in line with the midpoint of the top line guidance.
-So why did you not raise the guide?
-Should we interpret this to mean that you're less confident about the favorable factors impacting market access and reimbursement in the PEDUFA?
-I'm actually transpiring than you maybe were previously.
+So you've previously enumerated why 2024 will be back and loaded, and yet in Q1, you delivered in line with the midpoint of the top line guidance.
+So why have you not raised the guide? to mean that you're less confident about the favorable factors impacting market access and reimbursement in the EU5 actually transpiring than you maybe were previously?
 That's my first question.
-I think what we're saying and communicating is that we're
+What we're saying and what we're communicating is that we are basically tracking along the middle of our guidance.

 speaker

-basically tracking along the middle of our guidance.
 That's the response that we have provided now.
-If you're looking, obviously we'll have different models, but I think we have not found a reason to change our guidance at this point.
-We are expecting to follow this track going forward.
-John, do you have anything that you would like to add there?
-No.
+And if you're looking, I mean, obviously we'll have different models, but I think we have not found a reason to change our guidance at this point.
+And we are expecting to follow this track going forward.
+I mean, John, do you have anything that you would like to add there?

 speaker